Environment policy: general principles and basic framework

 Role of the European Parliament

-Parliament plays a major role in shaping EU environmental law.
+Parliament has been playing a major role in shaping EU environmental policy since its creation in 1972.
 During its eighth term (2014-2019), it dealt with legislation deriving from the circular economy action plan (on waste, batteries, end-of-life vehicles, landfilling, etc.), climate change issues (ratification of the Paris Agreement, effort sharing, accounting for land use, land-use change and forestry in the EU’s climate change commitments, Emissions Trading System reform, etc.) and more.